Cannabis Fungus Gnat Cheat Sheet

 4.)
 Kill the Larvae in The Soil

 5.)
 Avoid overwatering your cannabis plants from now on.
 Never water your cannabis plants in soil until the top inch or two of soil has dried out.
-From now on, you don't want to ever let the top part of soil stay wet to create a breeding ground for fungus and fungus gnats.
+From now on, you don’t want to ever let the top part of soil stay wet to create a breeding ground for fungus and fungus gnats.
 How often do I water my cannabis plants?
+Until the fungus gnats are gone, let your plant dry out a lot more than normal between waterings, and then you can go back to a normal watering schedule.

 6.)
 Keep your sticky yellow cards up until Fungus Gnats are completely gone.
 These yellow sticky cards will continue killing adult gnats.
 They’re also helpful because they will alert you to whether fungus gnat numbers are rising or falling.
 Even after killing all the larvae, it may take a few days to a few weeks before the adult fungus gnats are completely gone and you stop seeing new gnats caught on your sticky cards.